Psychedelic rock: 1966: Growth and early popularity

 Echard writes that in 1966, "the psychedelic implications" advanced by recent rock experiments "became fully explicit and much more widely distributed", and by the end of the year, "most of the key elements of psychedelic topicality had been at least broached."
 DeRogatis says the start of psychedelic (or acid) rock is "best listed at 1966".
 Music journalists Pete Prown and Harvey P. Newquist locate the "peak years" of psychedelic rock between 1966 and 1969.
 In 1966, media coverage of rock music changed considerably as the music became reevaluated as a new form of art in tandem with the growing psychedelic community.

 In February and March, two singles were released that later achieved recognition as the first psychedelic hits: the Yardbirds' "Shapes of Things" and the Byrds' "Eight Miles High".
 The former reached number 3 in the UK and number 11 in the US, and continued the Yardbirds' exploration of guitar effects, Eastern-sounding scales, and shifting rhythms.
 By overdubbing guitar parts, Beck layered multiple takes for his solo, which included extensive use of fuzz tone and harmonic feedback.
 The song's lyrics, which Unterberger describes as "stream-of-consciousness", have been interpreted as pro-environmental or anti-war.
 The Yardbirds became the first British band to have the term "psychedelic" applied to one of its songs.
 On "Eight Miles High", Roger McGuinn's 12-string Rickenbacker guitar provided a psychedelic interpretation of free jazz and Indian raga, channelling Coltrane and Shankar, respectively.
 The song's lyrics were widely taken to refer to drug use, although the Byrds denied it at the time.
 "Eight Miles High" peaked at number 14 in the US and reached the top 30 in the UK.
+In April 1966, British band the Pretty Things released "Come See Me" backed with "£. s. d.", the b-side used the abbreviation for Pounds, Shillings, and Pence as a double entendre for the drug LSD, which led to the song being banned by the BBC for drug references.